Andrew Kopkind

+Early life and education

 Kopkind was born in New Haven, Connecticut.
-In 1957 he received a B.A. from Cornell University, where he was editor of the Cornell Daily Sun.
+In 1957, he received a B.A. from Cornell University, where he was editor of The Cornell Daily Sun.

+Career

 From 1958 to 1959, Kopkind worked as a reporter for The Washington Post.
 He then studied at the London School of Economics, receiving an M.S. in 1961.

 In 1961, Kopkind joined Time magazine, reporting mainly from California.
 From 1965 to 1967, he was associate editor of The New Republic; from 1965 to 1969 he was a correspondent for New Statesman.
 In 1968, he founded Hard Times and worked briefly for Ramparts in 1970.

 In 1968, he signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse to pay taxes in protest of the Vietnam War.

 From the 1970s onward, he contributed regularly to The Village Voice, The New York Review of Books, The Nation, and Grand Street.

 In the early 1970s he and his longtime companion John Scagliotti hosted the Lavender Hour. the first commercial gay/lesbian radio show.

+Author

 Kopkind wrote two books: America: The Mixed Curse (1969) and The Thirty Years' Wars: Dispatches and Diversions of a Radical Journalist, 1965-1994, an anthology of his writing published posthumously in 1995, with an introduction by Alexander Cockburn.
 Kopkind died of cancer in 1994, at age 59.
+Upon his death, The Independent called him "the most important radical journalist of his generation".
+In a remembrance, the writer Calvin Trillin called him "the most entertaining person of his generation".